solliancenet/dp-203-v2/Instructions/Labs/07/README.md

 2. Select **Run** from the toolbar menu to execute the SQL command.
 It takes a few minutes to execute this command. **Take note** of how long it took to execute this query.

+    > While this is running, read the rest of the lab instructions to familiarize yourself with the content.

 3. In the query window, replace the script with the following to see how many rows were imported:

     ```sql